 Small children and teenagers are permitted to wear clothing in most common areas.
 However, they are not permitted to wear clothing in the pool areas.
 The exception is in the case of infants who are governed by the pool rules.

 Pine Tree is pet-friendly and the club features a large fenced-in pet exercise area.
 There is also one rental cabin which is pet friendly.
 Please keep your pet on a leash and under a watchful eye at all times.
-Pets are not permitted in our rental units or sports and pool area.
+Pets are not permitted within the club’s sports and pool areas.
 All members must register their pets with the office.

 Children are natural nudists and are always welcome at Pine Tree under continuous supervision of a parent or responsible adult.
 Parents are not permitted to go outside the camp property and leave their children inside unless they have written permission in the office designating an adult to be responsible for their child.
 Parents will be held accountable for specific policies for children as they pertain to various subjects depending on the rules of the club.
 (I.e. swim diapers)